EB-2 China Final Action Date — 14-Month History & Trend

 What this trend means

-Over these 13 bulletins the EB-2 China Final Action Date advanced from 1 October 2020 to 1 September 2021 — about eleven months of cutoff progress.
-The movement came in two distinct phases.
-The first nine bulletins (May 2025 through January 2026) carried almost all of the action: a 61-day step in June 2025, a small 14-day move in July, a larger 107-day advance in October, then 61 days in December and 92 days in January 2026.
-After the cutoff reached 1 September 2021 in the January 2026 bulletin, it held completely still for the next four bulletins through May 2026.
+Over these 14 bulletins the EB-2 China Final Action Date advanced from 1 October 2020 to 1 September 2021 — about eleven months of cutoff progress, all of it concentrated in the first nine bulletins.
+The movement came in clear steps: a 61-day advance in June 2025, a small 14-day move in July, a flat late summer, then a larger 107-day step in October 2025, 61 days in December, and a 92-day advance in January 2026 that brought the cutoff to 1 September 2021.

 This page is for informational purposes only and does not constitute legal advice.
 Past movement does not predict future movement.
 Always confirm dates against the official Visa Bulletin, which controls.
 For advice about your individual case, consult a licensed immigration attorney or accredited representative.